Gurkawalbir/Gym_Exercises/README.md

 # Gym_Exercises
-This app shows gives you acces to every exercise you want to do an dbe fit and strong.
+This app shows gives you acces to every exercise you want to do and be fit and strong.
-You can target the body part or the equipment you want to use aliong with recommended youtube videos .
+You can target the body part or the equipment you want to use along with recommended youtube videos .
 I made this app using ReactJS by taking the help of Rapid API.